What Is Usability?

-To attract a customer – to either to bring him or her to their website or to get them to download the app – with the development of apps becoming increasingly expensive – a great deal of money will have been spent.
-In a lot of cases, that money will only be returned (and profit be achieved) through not the first one, but the user’s follow-up purchases.
-If he or she opens their product with the goal of ordering food but is welcomed by bad interfaces, poorly constructed task flows and other usability problems, they will most surely leave and go for one of the dozens of other competitors that are also trying to acquire him.
-If they encounter a good experience elsewhere, they won’t bother coming back.
+To be able to attract a customer by either bringing him or her to their website or to get them to download the app, a great deal of money will have been spent because the development of apps is becoming increasingly expensive.
+In a lot of cases, that money will only be returned (and profit achieved) through not the first, but the user’s follow-up purchases.
+If he or she opens their product with the goal of ordering food but is welcomed by bad interfaces, poorly constructed task flows and other usability problems, they will most surely leave and go for one of the dozens of other competitors that are also trying to attract them.
+If they encounter a better experience elsewhere, they won’t bother coming back.

-On the other hand, if the experience is a positive journey thanks to a well designed, highly usable app, they will most likely stick around and use that product the next time they want to order food.
+On the other hand, if the experience is a positive journey thanks to a well designed, highly usable app, they will most likely stick around and use it the next time they want to order food.
 Competitors?
-No need to even think about them since the hungry user’s needs are being fulfilled really well by your product.
+No need to even think about them, since the hungry user’s needs are being fulfilled really well by your product.

-The alternative – designers making guesses about user behavior, launching products that haven’t been tested by real users, or not making changes in already launched products – results simply in bad retention, poor satisfaction and consequently, less profit.
+The alternative – designers making guesses about user behavior, launching products that haven’t been tested by real users, or not making changes in already launched products – results in bad retention, poor satisfaction, and consequently, less profit.

 Goals, Hypothesis and Method

 The key to major success is right here: Before you start the testing, clearly define the goals.
 Why are you conducting these tests in the first place?
-What motivated your organization or team to do this and what are you looking to achieve?
+What motivated your organization or team to do this, and what are you looking to achieve?
 What will define a successful test for you?
-Also think about the hypothesis you have.
+Also, think about the hypotheses you have.
 Where do you believe you’ll encounter the most issues and why?
 Understanding and clearly stating the foundations is absolutely essential.